 Can I watch US Netflix in the UK?

-Can I watch BBC iPlayer when outside of the UK?
+Can I watch iPlayer when abroad?

 ‘If you download a programme on BBC iPlayer before you leave the UK you can watch it anywhere in the world…but due to rights agreements, you need to be in the UK to download and stream programmes or watch BBC TV channels.’